zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 1. Enter the *Service Target Port*, or use the arrow buttons to increase or decrease the port number.

 ##### **API Proxy**
-1. Input a name for the API Proxy
+1. Enter a name for the API Proxy.
-2. Select Yes for the Use an OpenAPI spec option
+1. Select Yes in the **Use an OpenAPI spec** option.
-3. Click the Add API Spec button
+1. Select the **Add API Spec** button.
-4. Click the browse button and select a YAML or JSON file
+1. Select the **Browse** button and select a YAML or JSON file.
-5. After the file upload you can either select or search for your API spec
+1. After the file uploads you can either select or search for your API spec.
-6. Click the Publish button
+1. Select the **Publish** button

 ##### **Ingress**
 Populated from API Specification and are read-only